 Services (for example, heating and hot and cold water)

-I will not perform or comment on design calculations, or test the service installations or appliances but I will observe their normal operation in everyday use.
+The surveyor will not perform or comment on design calculations, or test the service installations or appliances but will observe their normal operation in everyday use.
 This usually means:

 operating lights and extract fans where appropriate and if the electrical power is on at the time at the time of the survey (It may have been turned off by others for safety reasons).